top of page

 But three months leading up to the cruise, had seen you join a food convent.
 Religiously denying yourself of any morsel of gastronomical pleasure.
 The gym fast becomes the third party in the relationship and soon discovers body parts and contortions not even your partner of seven years was aware of.

 However, you are compelled to wear the hot pants and bikini within the first three days of boarding.
-Because after day three, eating everything from a side of bacon with your ice cream, garlic butter grilled steaks at breakfast to Yuzu-cured pork belly at dinner and participating in wine-sipping escapades from nine until nine, you'll inevitably disembark the size you were - three months prior.
+Because after day three of cruise food temptation, eating everything from a side of bacon with your ice cream, garlic butter grilled steaks at breakfast to Yuzu-cured pork belly at dinner will see to your cruise weight gain.
+And participating in wine-sipping escapades from nine until nine, you'll inevitably disembark the size you were - three months prior.
 Maybe even more.

 For some time, you've been making eyes at those white-on-white cliffs of Santorini.
 You've wanted to be all over those beaches, licked by the turquoise waters of the Turks and Caicos Islands.
 And you are, therefore, undoubtedly seduced by the cruise itinerary that includes one of your idyllic places.